LabCIF-Tutorials/AndroidStudioEmulator-acquireAppsData/README.md

 generic_x86_64_arm64:/ # cd /data/data/<app dir>
 ```

+### 2.3 APK Files

+Some software tools that perform automated static analysis of `APK` files, like [MobSF](https://github.com/MobSF/Mobile-Security-Framework-MobSF), don't support multi-part pakages.
+A multi-part package is an `APK` with several `APK` files inside.
+One way to solve this problem is:

+- install the app, then
+- copy the main `APK` file: `/data/app/<app dir>/base.apk`

+> **_NOTE_**
+>
+> Since Android 8 the `<app dir>` will contain a sufix with several random characters encoded in Base64, for example: `/data/app/com.google.android.apps.authenticator2-h-U8jQG_YWGWCGK3XeVWog==/base.apk`.
+>
+> On Android 11 the `<app dir>` is inside an extra dir also with several random characters encoded in Base64, for example: `/data/app/~~ZILWitQqXEB3uiTnOKhlvg==/com.google.android.apps.authenticator2-h-U8jQG_YWGWCGK3XeVWog==/base.apk`
+>
+> This Base64 encoded characters are used to prevent apps to get a list of all the installed in a device.

 ## 3. Extract data

 1. Connect to the Android emulator and follow the steps bellow to create a `tgz` file with the contents of the private directory af an app: